San Francisco Labor Laws: Citywide

 Fair Chance Ordinance

-As of August 13, 2014, employers are required to follow new rules regarding applicants’ and employees’ arrest and conviction record(s) and related information.
+Employers are required to follow strict rules regarding applicants’ and employees’ arrest and conviction record(s) and related information.

 Formula Retail Establishments